iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/FIFO Label Correcting Algorithm.md

 END
 ```

 And this will construct the optimal label.
 We can get the predecessor tree afterwards by checking for the tight dual constraints.
+Or we can choose to get the predecessor tree in the while loop, but that would give us some extra if statements to work with.

 ---
-### **Negative Cycle Detection via Bellman Ford**
+### **Negative Cycle Detection**

+We check the cycles on the predecessor graph constructed by the algorithm at regular interval while the algorithm had been running.
+Here is how we check it:

+> Start with the root node, changed its state to marked.
+For every unmarked node: $v$, trace back until it meet a marked node, during each time, check every node on when tracing back is $v$ itself, if its is, then it contains a cycle, all aren',t then label all node on this path as marked.

+We take it for granted that this cycle on the predecessor graph has to be caused a negative weight cycle.
+This algorithm should take $\mathcal O(n)$ when the graph doesn't contain any negative cycles in it.

+For the FIFO algorithm, we can just perform it more than $n - 1$ iteration, if there is an update on the $n$ th iteration, then the node with the weight changed on $n$ th iteration must be on a negative cycle.